spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Offloading

 Offloading is one of the multiserver options for working with SpatialOS.
-It involves allocating the [authority](#authority) over specific [Actor groups](#actor-groups) to a [server-worker instance](#worker-types-and-worker-instances) other than your main Unreal server-worker instance.
+The functionality of the main out-of-the-box Unreal [server-worker type](#server-workers) is split between two server-worker types.
+For example, you could create an AI server-worker type and offload the AI computation from the main Unreal server-worker type onto it.

-For example, you could offload computationally expensive but latency-tolerant systems, such as advanced AI or large-scale background physics simulation, so that your main server-worker instance can run other systems at a larger scale.
+Advanced AI and large-scale background physics computation are good candidates for offloading as they are computationally expensive but latency-tolerant.
+This would leave your game's out-of-the-box main server-worker instance to run other game systems at a larger scale.

 > **Find out more**
 >